clairegreenwood83/trailfinder/README.md

 # TrailFinder

-TrailFinder is a responsive React web application for discovering walking and hiking trails across the UK.
+TrailFinder is a responsive React web application for discovering walking and hiking trails across Shropshire and North Wales.

 I built the project to strengthen my React development skills and gain more experience building component-based, user-focused web applications.